Anon23261/Learn-Python/README.md

 20. **Lesson 20: Web Scraping**
     - Extracting data from websites using BeautifulSoup.

+## Quizzes

+Interactive quizzes are available to reinforce the concepts learned in each lesson.
+These quizzes include multiple-choice questions and coding exercises that provide immediate feedback and scoring.

+- **Quiz 1**: Basics of Programming and Control Structures
+- **Quiz 2**: Functions and Modules
+- **Quiz 3**: Data Structures
+- **Quiz 4**: Object-Oriented Programming
+- **Quiz 5**: Calculator and Guessing Game Projects
+- **Quiz 6**: Contact Book, Quiz Application, and Inventory System Projects

+## Project Modules

+The project modules provide hands-on experience with real-world applications of Python programming concepts.
+These modules are designed to help students apply what they've learned in practical scenarios.

+- **Project 1**: Basic Calculator
+- **Project 2**: Guessing Game
+- **Project 3**: Contact Book
+- **Project 4**: Quiz Application
+- **Project 5**: Simple Inventory System

 ## Getting Started

 To get started with these lessons, clone the repository and navigate to the `Python` directory.
 Each lesson is contained in a separate Python file.